Sina30/hsn-phone/README.md

 end)
 ```
 # ABOUT THIS
 I purchased this phone with high hopes of finally having a decent phone, especially for the price.
 I was somewhat wrong.
-This phone was significantly unfinished, lots of left over code and not something anyone should ever pay for like I did.
+This phone was significantly unfinished and not in a state worth buying.
 I will continue to work on this phone to get it a solid state and I encourage to Hasan to stop selling this or actually finish the phone and halt sales until then.

 # TO-DO
 - [ ] Switch to [oxmysql](https://github.com/overextended/oxmysql) - A PR for this is welcomed.
 - [ ] Finish cleaning up bad css/html
 - [ ] Add New Apps

+# Completed
+- [✓] Turkish to English translations
+- [✓] Removed Crypto Application (Had no real use out of the box and didnt function well anyways)
+- [✓] Changed Phone "shell" and fixed various css issues.